-It’s best we get that out of the way as soon as possible.
+We should get that out of the way as soon as possible.

-In fact, most countries have already banned pyramid schemes and severe laws are in place against them.
+In fact, most countries have already banned pyramid schemes, and severe laws are in place against them.

 This is because if you join a pyramid scheme, you won’t actually be selling a product (and making money just like you would with affiliate marketing).

-Instead; you would be making money when other people buy into the scheme.
+Instead, you would be making money when other people buy into the scheme.

 Now the trickery of this all is that pyramid schemes can make money, but only for those who get in on it early.